Statistics

 She appeared in the second series of Poldark (1977), the Russell T Davies children's drama series Century Falls and episodes of By the Sword Divided, Inspector Morse, Bergerac, and Ripping Yarns.

-Martin Miller (died 1969 aged 69) would be 125 - credited as Kublai Khan in Marco Polo
+Martin Miller (died 1969 aged 69) would have been 125 - credited as Kublai Khan in Marco Polo

 Martin Miller played Kubla Khan in the Doctor Who story Marco Polo.
 Miller died from a heart attack in Austria.